 Several of the causes of cerebral palsy that have been identified through research are:

-Although its symptoms may change over time, cerebral palsy by definition is not progressive, so if a patient shows increased impairment, the problem may be something other than cerebral palsy.
+Although its symptoms may change over time, cerebral palsy by definition is not progressive, so if a patient shows additional medical issues, the problem may be something other than cerebral palsy.

 There is no standard therapy that works for all children with cerebral palsy.
 Some of the therapies used to treat children with cerebral palsy include:

-The upper motor neuron syndrome of cerebral palsy leads to several types of muscle over activity, including spasticity.
-Reducing this muscle over-activity may be an important goal of treatment.
-This can improve comfort and function and help prevent future musculoskeletal complications such as contractures.
+The upper motor neuron syndrome of cerebral palsy leads to several types of muscle over activity, including spasticity, which means muscles tighten involuntarily.
+Children with hemiplegia develop spasticity on one side of the body.
+Spastic muscles do not show typical growth patterns and over time, muscle contractures can develop.
+Reducing muscle spasticity may be an important goal of treatment.
+This can improve comfort and function and help prevent future musculoskeletal complications such as contractures (permanent tightening of the muscle).
 Early prevention of contractures may reduce the need for corrective surgery.

 Other Resources